MonoScyron/ao3-enhancer/README.md

 - [ ] Filter fics by if already read
 - [ ] Filter fics by author
 - [ ] Filter fics by individual fic ID
+- [ ] Filter fics by ratio of kudos to hits
 - [ ] Add ability to get notified when fics are completed

 #### TODO Lower Priority